-This disclosure supplements your Membership Disclosure Statement and other applicable disclosures.
+This disclosure supplements your Membership Agreement and Disclosure and other applicable disclosures.
 Please keep these documents together for your records.

 TERMS AND CONDITIONS